Project-Group-Compiler/Cold_Compiler/docs/lang_details.md

 - C++ style comments ( starting with `//` ) are supported.
 - `Cold` does not have a preprocessor, hence don't use preprocessor directives (`#include` etc).

+---
+- Static keyword with function not ok.
+- Declare ints on one line, int* in other line,
 ----